LGBTQ history in North Dakota: 2000s

 In November 2004, North Dakota voters ratified "Measure 1".
 The Constitutional Amendment banned legal recognition of same-sex marriage and similar options, including civil unions.
 Public opposition to the ballot measure came from Equality North Dakota, as well as by the Democratic Governor candidate Joe Satrom and the Libertarian Party of North Dakota.

 After 2004, Sherri and Vickie Paxon focused their energies in Bismarck.
-In late 2003 Dan Tokach and Ron Hildahl and their friends had started Dakota Good Friends to accomplish the Pride efforts, sponsor dances, and other social events.
+In late 2003, Dan Tokach and Ron Hildahl, and their friends started Dakota Good Friends to support Pride efforts, sponsor dances, and other social events.
 Dakota Outright emerged from Dakota Good Friends with Sherri and Vickie playing leading roles in Dakota OutRight, Q-Talk, LGBT support sessions, and Bismarck Pride.
 They also began doing LGBTQ cultural competency education in public health, churches, school conferences, universities, and other venues throughout the state.
 There were later legislative efforts, as well.
 Brad Perkins tried to reach out to HIV+ people through a support group, Caring Community Contacts.

 In April 2009, the North Dakota legislature failed to pass a bill (Senate Bill 2278) that would have protected LGBT people from discrimination in employment, housing and public accommodations.
 The bill had passed in the State Senate, but did not have enough votes to pass in the State House.